synsys/spark/README.md

 ## Releases

 Released artifacts are deployed to [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ccom.synsys.org.apache.spark)

+## Documentation

+The `package.scala` and `package.info` files in each package provide an overview for Scala and Java languages respectively.
+For more detail see the class comments.

+The associated Scala and Java unit tests provide working code examples that can be used as templates for your own endeavours.